Mechazawa/REDBetter-crawler/README.markdown

     # pip install mechanize mutagen lxml BeautifulSoup argparse

+Alternatively, if you have setuptools installed, you can do this (in the source directory):

+    # ./setup.py install

+This should theoretically install all required dependencies automatically.

 Furthermore, you need several external programs: mktorrent, flac, lame, oggenc, ffmpeg, and neroAacEnc.
 The method of installing these programs varies depending on your operating system, but if you're using something like Ubuntu you can do this:

     # aptitude install mktorrent flac lame vorbis-tools ffmpeg